 Toby joined Watsi on March 30th, 2016.
-Five years ago, Toby joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Toby's most recent donation supported Aung, a young man from Burma, to fund cardiac surgery.
+Seven years ago, Toby joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Toby's most recent donation supported Debash, a playful toddler from Ethiopia, to fund surgery to treat a worrisome birth condition of his intestine.

 Aung is a 34-year-old man from Burma who lives with his wife, son, and daughter.
 Both he and his wife work as government officers.
 In his free time he likes to read books.
 Aung was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Aung feels tired, has chest pains, and has difficulty breathing.
 However, he can eat and sleep well.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Aung.
 The treatment is scheduled to take place on January 27th and, once completed, will hopefully allow him to live more comfortably.
 “I want to go back to work [as a] healthy [person] and support my family,” said Aung.